The diffusion of educational television at the United States Military Academy

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Marovitz, Mitchell E., "The diffusion of educational television at the United States Military Academy" (1994).
 Higher Education - Dissertations.
-Paper 51.
+51.